 Evidence will only be collected at the request of the person who has been assaulted.
-The victim/survivor has a minimum of six months to decide if they want the evidence to be transferred to the police.
+The victim/survivor has six months to decide if they want the evidence to be released to the police.

 When you go to one of the above-mentioned hospitals and tell staff you have been sexually assaulted they will call a Sexual Assault Nurse Examiner and take you to a private room.
 The nurses will arrive between 45 to 90 minutes after being called.
 A Sexual Assault Nurse Examiner will not involve the police unless requested by the victim/survivor.
 However, if the individual is under the age of 16, then they are mandated to report to the Department of Community Services.

-It is important to know that the whole process takes approximately two to four hours.
+It is important to know that the whole process may take up to four hours.
 The victim/survivor can also bring a support person to the SANE exam.
 It is preferred, but not required, that you come directly to the hospital without showering or changing to preserve forensic evidence.
-Bring a change of clothes if you can so that you can shower and change following the examination.
+Bring a change of clothes so that you can change following the examination.
 The victim/survivor has the right to end the examination at any time, for any reason.